 mRNA-1944 Vaccine Indication

-September 17, 2020 - Moderna announced positive data from additional cohorts of the Phase 1 study evaluating escalating doses of antibody against the chikungunya virus (mRNA-1944) administered via intravenous infusion in healthy adults.
+September 17, 2020 - Moderna announced positive data from additional cohorts of the Phase 1 study evaluating escalating antibody doses against the chikungunya virus (mRNA-1944) administered via intravenous infusion in healthy adults.
 Neutralizing antibodies were observed at all dose levels, indicating functional antibody production by mRNA-1944.

-January 2019, Moderna announced the initiation of a limited, Phase 1 study of mRNA-1944 against the chikungunya virus.
+January 2019 - Moderna announced initiating a limited, Phase 1 study of mRNA-1944 against the chikungunya virus.